usama-asghar1/BootcampersSurvivalGuide/README.md

 # Bootcamper's Survival Guide

-A React app that is designed to help School of Code Bootcamper's in their learning journey by separate forums for each week of the course.
-The app allows users to post questions and answers and allows users to refer back to any of the weeks.
+A React app that is designed to help School of Code Bootcamper's in their learning journey by creating separate forums for each week of the course.
+The app allows users to post questions and answers and allows users to refer back to any of the weeks at any point.

 This project task was a way of consolidating everything I have learnt so far.
 It was built in React in an agile team of 4 and was ideated, designed, built and presented in 5 days.